 PhD in Sustainable Development

-The distinctive and innovative nature of this program requires a core set of courses that provide an interdisciplinary grounding.
-Each of these courses is taught at the level expected of first- or second-year Ph.D. students in the affiliated departments.
-The course structure is designed to provide students with PhD-level training in economics and a natural science field, complemented by integrative courses in sustainable development designed specifically for this program and courses in social sciences.
-The course structure combines flexibility to pursue an individual field of study with broad-based skills and knowledge development.
-The core curriculum consists of around ten core courses, listed below.
-Students must also complete two social science electives and a coherent sequence of four natural science courses for a minimum total of 60 credits and should maintain an overall B+ average with no lower than a B- in any of the core classes.
-In addition to course work, students participate in integrative seminars Sustainable Development Seminar I (SDEV U9200)/Sustainable Development Seminar II (SDEV U9201) throughout the first three years of the program, and complete the MA thesis and take an Orals Exam (leading to the MPhil Degree), in addition to presenting and defending a Ph.D. dissertation.
+Overview: The program's core curriculum includes around ten courses designed to provide interdisciplinary grounding, taught at the level expected of first- or second-year Ph.D. students.
+The course structure offers PhD-level training in economics and a natural science field, complemented by integrative courses specifically designed for sustainable development and courses in social sciences.
+This structure allows students the flexibility to pursue individual fields of study while developing broad-based skills and knowledge.
+Students must complete two social science electives and a coherent sequence of four natural science courses, totaling a minimum of 60 credits, and must maintain an overall B+ average with no grade lower than a B- in core classes.

 Contact Us